-Our goal is to preserve the building’s historic character while making energy-efficient heating and cooling of the building a reality.
+Installing a new, insulated skylight system will preserve the building’s historic character, prevent water damage from leaking, and make energy-efficient heating and cooling of the building a reality.

 It is a testimony to the fine design of Charles Platt and attention to detail of unnamed builders that the sturdy structure of the building has held up so well in its first hundred years.
 Of course, nothing lasts forever, and the original exterior trim and cedar shingles gave out first.
 These were replaced in 2018 with help from member and patron contributions as well as grants from the Town of Old Lyme and the State Historic Preservation Office.